 Dr. Simper performed his first bariatric procedures in 1984 at Wilford Hall Medical Center, in Texas.
 Currently, he performs laparoscopic gastric bypass, sleeve gastrectomy, duodenal switch, and revisional surgery.
 In addition to general surgery procedures.

 He joined RMAP in 2001, and began performing laparoscopic gastric bypass.
 Since 2008, he has developed his skill and expertise with the powerful biliopancreatic diversion with duodenal switch (DS) (link to procedure?).
 He is among a handful of surgeons who performs this procedure.
 He both proctors other surgeons and is a speaker at bariatric conferences in regards to the duodenal switch procedure.
 In following his patients, and witnessing results, he has become a strong advocate for this procedure in the select individual who needs a powerful surgery.

-Dr. Simper has been a presenter in both national and international bariatric meetings, and is active in publishing papers and attending seminars to further his knowledge as to the surgical treatment of obesity.
+Dr. Simper has been a presenter in both national and international bariatric meetings, and is active in publishing can i buy phentermine over the counter papers and attending seminars to further his knowledge as to the surgical treatment of obesity.